Shader Toggler

 Installation

-Install the game and ReShade with the ShaderToggler.addon64.
-Ensure that all other ReShade shaders are turned off to avoid conflicts.
+Install the game and ReShade along with the ShaderToggler.addon64.
+Turn off all other ReShade shaders to prevent problems.

 1. Accessing the Add-on

-Launch the game and access the ReShade menu.
-Navigate to the add-on tab:
+Start the game and open the ReShade menu.
+Go to the add-on tab:

 ../_images/shadertoggler2.png